 It is this relationship that makes the DR100 such a great guitar – Epiphone have taken much of what makes Gibson acoustics of ten times the price, and then built the guitar overseas with less expensive woods.
 In doing so made an absolutely killer acoustic for beginners that is well built, easy to play, and sounds like a guitar of two or three times the price.

 If you’re looking to pick up a great affordable acoustic – or if you’re shopping for a gift for the budding musician in your life – this is your best bet.

-The Epiphone DR-100 is the perfect guitar for students and beginners, as it has a great sound, easy to play slim neck for beginners, and is at a price that allows you to take a chance at a new hobby.
+The Epiphone DR-100 is the perfect guitar for students and beginners, as it has a thick and full dreadnought sound, easy to play slim neck for beginners, and is at a price that allows you to take a chance at a new hobby.

 It’s also an ideal option for electric players who want to try out acoustic guitars.
 The low action fretboard makes it an easy transition from easy to play electric guitars (read more on guitar action here).